lewisjn-arch/alx-system_engineering-devops/0x14-mysql/README.md

-This is my fist time working with my sql
+This is my first database with mySQL